Font Size

 Indoor Radon_Figure

 Radon is a radioactive noble gas produced by the alpha-decay of radium, which is universally present under the ground.
-Since radon is a gas, it is emitted from the ground and seeps into houses (p.71 of Vol. 1, “Internal Exposure to Radon and Thoron through Inhalation”).
+Since radon is a chemically stable gas, it is emitted from the ground and seeps into houses (p.71 of Vol. 1, “Internal Exposure to Radon and Thoron through Inhalation”).

 In areas where people live in masonry houses, such as Europe, indoor radon concentrations are high and exposure doses tend to be high as a result.